l3blonde/marine-species-spotting/docs/theatrical-performance.md

 ```

 **Captain Code:**
-"I hire **Miss FileReader**, our interpreter.
-It translates a raw photo file into base64 text.
-I wrap this in a **Promise**, a sealed contract that
+"Unfortunately, this photo arrives in a language we cannot speak.
-says 'I will deliver the result later.'
+So now, I hire Miss FileReader, our interpreter.
+She will read the raw image and turn it into base64 text,
+the language that our marine biologist Miss Gemini understands.
+While she works, I seal the task inside a Promise.
+Promise is our written contract.
+It says,
+‘The answer is not ready yet, but it will arrive.’
-When the reader finishes, it fulfills the promise."
+When the reading is done, the contract is fulfilled,
+and the result is delivered to our marine biologist."

 ```typescript
 setSelectedImage(imageDataUrl)